 There will then be an additional cost to complete your training dives with a PADI Instructor.
 This cost will depend on factors such as class size, location, and whether or not you need to rent equipment.

-• Most dive shops require students to provide their own mask, fins, and snorkel.
+- Most dive shops require students to provide their own mask, fins, and snorkel.
 If you already own a mask, snorkel, and/or fins, we recommend bringing them to your instructor before your first confined water session.
-Some snorkeling masks and fins are inadequate for scuba diving.
+Some snorkeling masks and fins are not suitable for scuba diving.

 If you see an advertised price for your PADI diving course that’s drastically lower than all the others, ask what it includes.
 Some dive shops include everything for one price, while others charge separately for inwater training, online course tuition, scuba equipment, and so on.